 TRICARE benefits can also cover recovery services with prior authorization and determination of medical or psychological need.
 Detox services may be covered for up to seven days, inpatient rehab for 21 days, and acute inpatient psychiatric care may be covered for between 30 and 45 days.
 Up to 60 group therapy sessions and 15 outpatient family visits are also included.

 Contact your local VA center or the VA Mental Health department for more information on these benefits.
-You can also reach out to service providers like Black Bear Rehab and let us do the research for you.

 Private Substance Use and Mental Health Treatment for Veterans